material-motion/material-motion/specifications/directors.md

 # MotionDirector specification

-This is the engineering specification for the `MotionDirector` abstract type, or director for short.
+This is the engineering specification for a director.
+"Director" is not a formal type; or, put another way, `TransitionDirector` and `InteractionDirector` should not share a common sub-class or protocol.

 A director is an object created for the purposes of describing motion.